School Games

 What is it?

-• It is a resource that has been designed to allow for self-review of your provision of inclusive School Games opportunities.
+• It is a resource that has been designed to allow for self-review of your provision of inclusive School Games opportunities (there is no pass/fail).

 Why complete it?